-Redress Scotland collects and processes personal information from questions, queries or feedback you leave, including your email address if you contact us by email, post or telephone.
+Redress Scotland collects and processes personal information from questions, queries, requests, complaints, updates we provide and/or feedback you leave.

 If you contact Redress Scotland by telephone, you will be asked to leave a voicemail.
 This will allow us to identify the most appropriate person to return your call.
 We will collect the reason for your call, in brief, your name and contact details and any other information you provide.
 We use this information to return your call and to record the contact you have made with us.